 - Alternate hands if you're able to.
 Doing this helps avoid the stress on just one side of the body, and keeps the pressure on both sides even.

-- If you need to sweep with your hands in the same position and can't stress, then switch your sweeping motion.
+- Use different patterns.
+If you need to sweep with your hands in the same position and can't stress, then switch your sweeping motion.

 Hopefully these tips help you sweep your floors more comfortably!

-Need Some Help For Back Pain or Sciatica?
+Need More Help For Back Pain Or Sciatica?